wenkaiingermany/NCE_03/Lesson_26.md

 strengths and weaknesses

 For we know that our patch work heritage is a strength, not a weakness.
 We are a nation of Christians and Muslims, Jews and Hindus, and nonbelievers.

+### Advertisers discovered years ago that all of us love to get something for nothing.

+for nothing / for free / free of charge adv. 免费......

+Guests can park for nothing / for free / free of charge.

+no charge for ...
+There is no charge for parking.

+be on the house 店主请客
+How much do I owe you?
+Well, that'll be eighteen dollars and seventy cents.
+No charge for the cleanup.
+It's on the house.

+### An advertisement which begins with the magic word FREE can rarely go wrong.

+begin with ...
+Let's go into the kitchen, and maybe you can help me set the table.
+Sounds good to me.
+What are we having?
+I prepared lamb chops, mashed potatoes, and a tossed green salad to beging with.
+Grandpa, you are a terrific guy!

+end with ...
+The rally ended with the singing of national anthem.

+go wrong 出错
+Something's gone wrong with my computer.
+We have all experienced days when everything goes wrong.

+### These days, advertisers not only offer free samples, but free cars, free houses, and free trips round the world as well.

+round / around the world
+throughout the world
+all over the world
+the world over

+Michael Jackson was popular ~.

+### They devise hundreds of competitions which will enable us to win huge sums of money.

+enable sb. to do ...
+make it possible for sb. to do ...

+### Radio and television have made it possible for advertisers to capture the attention of millions of people in this way.

+capture / attract / draw / catch / arrest / command / get (one's) attention / the attention of ...

+This attracted the attention of Richard Humphries who was then the mose eminent boxer in England.

+True eccentrics never deliberately set out to draw attention to themselves.

 ### During a radio programme, a company of biscuit manufacturers- once asked listeners to bake biscuits and send them to their factory.

 bake: 用烤箱烤制面食